dougbutner/web-4/README.md

-While the inclusion of this concept into web 4 may seem unnecessary (and totally is), it is another guarantee of the psudeoanonymity that is needed for many social applications.
-It can be used for performance benefits as well.
+While the inclusion of this concept into web 4 may seem **unnecessary** (and totally is), it is another guarantee of the psudeoanonymity that is needed for many **social applications**.
 Philosophically, degradation of information also fits in with the general web 4 desire to reflect systems in nature.

-When querying data becomes intensive, and a client couldn't hold all the information

-Incentives are give for the ratity of the

-Performance Benefits
-In the event that
+While it may be best ro built Web 4 systems without this

 ___
 # **<center>**4**</center>**